AdobeDocs/workfront.en/help/classic/workfront-fusion/errors/error-processing.md

 ## Inconsistency Error

 <pre>InconsistencyError</pre>If any error described above occurs during the commit or rollback phase, a scenario will terminate with Inconsistency Error.
-For more information, see [Scenario execution, cycles, and phases](../../workfront-fusion/scenarios/scenario-execution-cycles-phases.md).
+For more information, see [Scenario execution, cycles, and phases in Adobe Workfront Fusion](../../workfront-fusion/scenarios/scenario-execution-cycles-phases.md).

 If this error appears in a scenario, the execution of the scenario is immediately stopped.